navidrome/website/content/en/docs/usage/features/jukebox.md

 ## Troubleshooting

-If Jukebox mode is enabled one should see the message "**Starting playback server**" in the log.
+If Jukebox mode is enabled one should see the message "**Starting Jukebox service**" in the log.
 The number of detected audio devices and the device chosen will be given in the log as well:

 ```log
 INFO[0000] Starting playback server